-Simenona Martinez (Si-Me-Own-Nah), is an American actress, singer, writer, painter, recording artist, songwriter, music producer, behavioral scientist, model, public speaker, entrepreneur, and artist: visual, political, performance, abstract romanticism, poetry and film writing.
+Simenona Martinez (Si-Me-Own-Nah), is an American actress, singer, writer, inventor, painter, recording artist, songwriter, music producer, philosopher, behavioral scientist, model, scholar, public speaker, entrepreneur, speech writer, strategist and artist: visual, political, performance, abstract romanticism, poetry and film writing.

-She is a genius with an I.Q in the triple nines, Empath/HSP, profoundly gifted adult, multi-instrumentalist, and trained opera singer.
+She is a genius with an I.Q in the triple nine, Empath/HSP, profoundly gifted adult, multi-instrumentalist, and trained opera singer.
 She was a child prodigy and a rebel since birth.
+She was educated at Stanford University, Harvard University, MIT, Princeton and Moscow Engineering Physics Institute (MEPI).
 She is currently training as a pilot.
 At 18, she enlisted into the Air Force, however, she was turned away due to her struggle with chronic illness.
 She is an avid reader, amateur historian, aviation enthusiast, car and motorcycle curator and an outstanding orator.
-She was also accepted into to the Peace Corps, but fell into a Lupus Erythematosus Flare up.
+She also worked at MySpace during the onset of social media, as well as several Fortune 500 companies.
+She was also accepted into to the Peace Corps, but fell into a Systemic Lupus Erythematosus Flare up.
 She is an absolute social recluse and an extremely private person.
-Inspired by Gandhi and Mother Teresa, Simenona has lived her entire life as public servant by choice.
+Inspired by Mother Teresa, Simenona has lived her entire life as public servant by choice.